logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/the-interface-viewer/maintaining-interface-definitions/mapping-controls-to-unmatched-elements/_index.md

 ![](/images/TA_Help/Images/dlg.Interface_Viewer_new_mapping.png)

-**Tip:** If you prefer to remove an unmatched interface element, rather than remap a control to it, simply edit the interface entity that contains the element and delete it.
+{{<tip>}} If you prefer to remove an unmatched interface element, rather than remap a control to it, simply edit the interface entity that contains the element and delete it.